manualbashing/quartz/content/thoughts/Context.md

+---
-# What is a Context?
+title: What is a Context?
+---

 # The literary origins of the Context